cmazzoni87/foundation-model-benchmarking-tool/README.md

 </h4>

-🚨 **What's new**: Simplified local execution - benchmark any model from your machine without complex infrastructure. 🚨
+🚨 **What's new**: Radically simplified with direct prompting - your prompts, exactly as you write them. 🚨

-`FMBench` is a Python package for running performance benchmarks and accuracy tests for **any Foundation Model**.
-The tool runs completely locally and supports multiple model providers including OpenAI, Azure OpenAI, Google, and Anthropic.
+`FMBench` is a Python package for benchmarking any foundation model with a focus on simplicity and directness.
+The tool runs locally on your machine and supports models from major providers including OpenAI, Azure, Google, and Anthropic.

 ## Key Features

-1. **Simple Local Setup**: Run the benchmarking tool directly on your machine, without complex infrastructure.
+1. **Direct Prompting**: Your prompts are used exactly as written, no templates or transformations

-2. **Multi-Provider Support**: Benchmark models from OpenAI, Azure OpenAI, Google, and Anthropic with unified metrics.
+2. **Smart Optimization**: Optional automatic formatting for each model's style

-3. **Comprehensive Metrics**: Measure performance (latency, throughput, tokens/second) and accuracy.
+3. **Local Operation**: Run benchmarks directly on your machine without cloud dependencies

-4. **Model Comparison**: Compare multiple models side-by-side to find the best one for your use case.
+4. **Multi-Provider Support**: Test models from any provider with a unified approach

 ## Quickstart